 In rare circumstances, tenure may be awarded upon initial appointment.
 In determining such an award, the guiding principle will be to follow department and college procedures in an expedited process that will not inordinately delay hiring decisions.
-Specifically, there must be review of tenure eligibility at all levels with a recommendation forwarded to the Provost.
-Approval must be obtained from the Office of the Provost prior to making an offer that includes tenure without a probationary period.
-In support of recommendations for tenure upon initial appointment, the Provost will receive the following information:
+Specifically, there must be review of tenure eligibility at all levels, with a recommendation forwarded to the institution's designated senior academic officer overseeing the candidate's unit.
+Approval must be obtained from the senior academic officer prior to making an offer that includes tenure without a probationary period.
+In support of recommendations for tenure upon initial appointment, the senior academic officer will receive the following information:

-- Written statement(s) of review of tenure eligibility at all levels (dean, chair, department faculty); rigorous reviews must occur prior to a request to the Provost to make such an offer; - Candidate's vita; - Official starting date for the position, a draft of the letter of offer, which has explicit mention of the tenure offer, pending Board of Trustees approval; - Compelling statement on the unique achievements of the faculty member that support the basis for tenure.
+- A written statement(s) of review of tenure eligibility at all levels (dean, chair, department faculty); rigorous reviews must occur prior to a request to the senior academic officer to make such an offer; - The candidate's vita; - The official starting date for the position, a draft of the letter of offer, which has explicit mention of the tenure offer, pending Board of Trustees approval; - A compelling statement on the unique achievements of the faculty member that serve as the basis for tenure.

-Upon approval the University President will forward the tenure recommendation to the Board of Trustees for approval at the earliest meeting at which tenure upon appointment is considered.
+Upon approval, the University President will forward the tenure recommendation to the Board of Trustees for approval at the earliest meeting at which tenure upon appointment is considered.

-Persons being considered for administrative appointments accompanied by academic appointments with tenure will interview with the academic unit in which tenure would be considered; and the appropriate dean, the appropriate faculty bodies, and administrators will make recommendations on tenure to the Provost.
+Persons being considered for administrative appointments accompanied by academic appointments with tenure will interview with the academic unit in which tenure would be considered; and the appropriate dean, the appropriate faculty bodies, and administrators will make recommendations on tenure to the senior academic officer.